lishiyo/ficworld/memory-bank/tasks.md

     - [ ] Modify `WorldAgent.judge_scene_end` to consider if all beats for a scene are complete.
     - [ ] Modify `WorldAgent.should_inject_event` and/or `generate_event` to check for triggered events from script beats or to guide event generation based on the current beat's requirements.
     - [ ] `WorldAgent` might need to track the current active beat.
+    - [ ] Write unit tests for `WorldAgent` methods affected by script mode, verifying correct loading of beats, scene ending logic based on beats, and event generation/injection based on script requirements.

 ### Subtask 8.3: Update `CharacterAgent` (Optional)
 - **Instructions:**
     - [ ] Consider if `CharacterAgent.plan` needs to be aware of the current script beat to guide its actions (e.g., by adding beat description to the prompt context).
 This could be an advanced refinement.
+    - [ ] If implemented, write unit tests for `CharacterAgent.plan` to verify it correctly incorporates script beat information into its context and decision-making (mocking LLM).

 ---